bbolker/bbmisc/equity.md

 ## functional vs. ethical reasons for promoting equity and diversity

 I got the impression that one of the main motivations for promoting equity and diversity at the university was a functional one, i.e. diverse groups perform better.
 (I may have been mistaken; the [Universities Canada principles](https://www.univcan.ca/media-room/media-releases/universities-canada-principles-equity-diversity-inclusion/), for example, are definitely values-based.)
 Using these functional arguments lets us avoid arguing over values, but I worry about them.
 What happens to the argument for equity if we later find out that the functional arguments are weaker than we thought?
-While I imagine that the evidence base for "diverse groups function better" is strong (I haven't dug into it myself), I'm concerned about the possibility for confirmation bias in this literature - people want it to be true, so it's subject to all of the usual file-drawer/QRP/etc. problems with research that has a strong normative message.
+While I imagine that there's a strong evidence base for (e.g.) "diverse groups function better" (I haven't dug into it myself), I'm concerned about the possibility for confirmation bias in this literature - people want it to be true, so it's subject to all of the usual file-drawer/QRP/etc. problems with research that has a normative message.
 I strongly prefer the *ethical* argument for equity; everyone ought to be given a fair chance.

 ## equity and ecology